The European car industry is in crisis. The results of the European industry in 2023 were record-breaking (analysis by Gemini).

 Please add: Cross-industry mobility education platform.

-This is because the training programs are almost identical.
+Because the training programs are almost identical.

-Why don’t we come together and build a common education platform for all Europeans, like the European small car?
+Why don't we come together and build a common training platform for all Europeans, like the European small car?
 For employees in the industry, but also for trainees and students.
 As a basis for more research and technical development.
 As a jumping-off point for the standardization that the industry so urgently needs.

 Because the Airbus small car will be built by the Europeans Renault, VW and Stellantis, not by the EU.